Quality, Accessible Health Care

-The Quality Improvement Program provides a formal process to objectively and systematically monitor and evaluate quality and safety of clinical care and service utilizing a multidimensional approach measured through different performance dimensions.
+The Quality Improvement Program provides a formal process to systematically monitor and evaluate quality and safety of clinical care and service utilizing a multidimensional approach measured through different performance dimensions.
 These dimensions include appropriateness, efficiency, effectiveness, availability, timeliness and continuity.
 This approach enables DHMP to focus on opportunities for improving operational processes, member and provider satisfaction as well as health outcomes.

-Clinical Practice Guidelines
+Clinical and Preventive Practice Guidelines

 - Pediatric, Adolescent and Adult Immunizations